Component Object Model: Type metadata storage

 Originally, type library metadata was required to be stored in the system registry.
 A COM client would use the registry information for object creation.

 Registration-free (RegFree) COM was introduced with Windows XP to allow storing type library metadata as an assembly manifest either as a resource in the executable file or in a separate file installed with the component.
 This allows multiple versions of the same component to be installed on the same computer, in different directories.
 And it allows for XCOPY deployment.
 This technology has limited support for EXE COM servers and cannot be used for system-wide components such as MDAC, MSXML, DirectX or Internet Explorer.

 During application loading, the Windows loader searches for the manifest.
 If it is present, the loader adds information from it to the activation context.
 When the COM class factory tries to instantiate a class, the activation context is first checked to see if an implementation for the CLSID can be found.
 Only if the lookup fails, the registry is scanned.

-A COM object can be created without type library information; with only a path to the DLL file and CLSID.
+A COM object can be created without type library information, and instead only a path to the DLL file and CLSID.
 A client can use the COM DLL function DllGetClassObject with the CLSID and IID_IClassFactory to create an instance of a factory object.
 The client can then use the factory object's CreateInstance to create an instance.
 This is the same process the COM sub-system uses.
 If an object created this way creates another object, it will do so in the usual way (using the registry or manifest).
 But it can create internal objects (which may not be registered at all), and hand out references to interfaces to them, using its own private knowledge.